forcedotcom/SalesforceMobileSDK-Android/README.md

 Introduction
 ==

-### What's New in 3.3
+### What's New in 4.0

+**Library Upgrades**
+- Raised the target Android OS version to `v6.0` (API 23 - Marshmallow).
+Android Marshmallow is now fully supported.
+- Raised the minimum Android OS version required by Mobile SDK to `v4.4` (API 19 - KitKat).
+- Upgraded the `Cordova` library to `v5.0.2`.

-**SmartStore Library Enhancements**
+**Library Enhancements**
+- Mobile SDK libraries have been refactored to support better consumption.
+Native apps do not require Cordova to build anymore.
+Our library projects are listed below.
+	- SalesforceSDK.
+	- SmartStore.
+	- SmartSync.
+	- SalesforceHybrid.
+	- SalesforceReact.
-- SmartStore now provides the ability to perform full text search (FTS).
-Refer to the SmartStore chapter in the Mobile SDK Development Guide for details on how to use this feature.
+- The SalesforceReact library now provides the ability to use ReactNative.
+Refer to the ReactNative chapter in the Mobile SDK Development Guide for details on how to use this feature.
-- An enhanced query syntax has been added to support this feature.

 **Other Technical Improvements**
-- Mobile SDK no longer depends on the `httpcore` library.
+- Added support for TLS 1.1/1.2.
+TLS 1.0 is now disabled and no longer supported as of Mobile SDK 4.0.
+- `Android Studio` and `gradle` are fully supported. `Eclipse` and `ant` are no longer supported.
-- Upgraded SQLCipher to 3.3.
+- Improvements to sample apps.
 - Various bug fixes.

 Check http://developer.force.com/mobilesdk for additional articles and tutorials